 Can I state my complaints about building management in the notice to vacate property letter?

-No, you shouldn’t include any complaints about the building management in a notice to vacate letter since it’s a formal document that serves as a record of your leaving the property.
-If needed, you can contact your landlord or building manager about your concerns separately.
+No, you shouldn’t include any complaints about the building management in a notice to vacate letter since it’s a formal document that records your leaving the property.